-how their state's share of annual federal LIHTCs is allocated to affordable housing properties.
-Advocates can use the public hearing and comment requirements to convince their housing finance agency to better target tax credits to properties with extremely low-income households, locate projects in priority areas (particularly to affirmatively further fair housing), and preserve the existing stock of affordable housing.
+requirements to convince their housing finance agency to better target tax credits to properties with extremely low-income households, locate projects in priority areas (particularly to affirmatively further fair housing), and preserve the existing stock of affordable housing.

-Each QAP must specify an HFA's minimal criteria and priorities that it will use to select projects competing for tax credits.
+Each QAP must specify an HFA's minimal criteria and the priorities it will use to select projects competing for tax credits.
 The priorities must be appropriate to local conditions.
 The statute requires a QAP to give preference to projects:

 - Serving residents with the lowest incomes. - Serving income-eligible residents for the longest period. - Located in HUD-designated QCTs, as long as the project contributes to a "concerted community revitalization plan" (QCTs are census tracts with a poverty rate of 25% or in which 50% of the households have income less than 60% of AMI).
-There is a fair housingrelated issue concerning QCTs and "concerted community revitalization plans," discussed in the next section.
+There is a fair housing-related issue concerning QCTs and "concerted community revitalization plans," discussed in the next section.

-The QAP selection criteria must address 10 items: (1) location, (2) housing needs, (3) public housing waiting lists, (4) individuals with children, (5) special needs populations, (6) whether a project includes the use of existing housing as part of a community revitalization plan, (7) project sponsor characteristics, (8) projects intended for eventual tenant ownership, (9) energy efficiency, and (10) historic nature.
-These requirements are minimums; states may adopt more rigorous criteria that target advocates' priority populations and locations.
+The QAP selection criteria must address 10 items: (1) location, (2) housing needs, (3) public housing waiting lists, (4) individuals with children, (5) special needs populations, (6) whether a project includes the use of existing housing as part of a community revitalization plan, (7)

+project sponsor characteristics, (8) projects intended for eventual tenant ownership, (9) energy efficiency, and (10) historic nature.
+These requirements are minimums, states may adopt more rigorous criteria that target advocates' priority populations and locations.
 Most states establish detailed QAP selection criteria and set-asides based on the characteristics of their state's needs.